tumaer/SciML/_sources/lecture/cc-1-linear.md

 ### Probabilistic Interpretation
-With much data in practice, having error over the collected data itself, we want to be able to include a data error in our linear regression.
+With much data in practice, having errors over the collected data itself, we want to be able to include a data error in our linear regression.
 The approach for this is **Maximum Likelihood Estimation** as introduced in the *Introduction* lecture.
 I.e. this means data points are modeled as

 <!-- _{\uparrow} -->

 $$y^{(i)}=\vartheta^{\top} x^{(i)}+\varepsilon^{(i)}$$

-Presuming that all our data points are **indipendent, identically distributed (i.i.d)** random variables.
+Presuming that all our data points are **independent, identically distributed (i.i.d)** random variables.
 The noise is modeled with a normal distribution.

 $$p\left(\varepsilon^{(i)}\right)=\frac{1}{\sqrt{2 \pi \sigma^{2}}} e^{-\frac{\varepsilon^{(i) 2}}{2 \sigma^{2}}}$$